esa/lxrmount/README.md

 - `make lxrmount`
 - `./lxrmount_real rocon.local tracks/h-2a_2023-06-04T214300_600.eq`

+## stellio
+`stellio` is a TCP listener, counterpart to _Stellarium Telescope control_ plugin.
+When "GOTO" command is issued via Stellarium GUI, `stellio` populates a file `goto.txt` with a 1-second, two line segment of HA/DE (Hour Angle and Declination) of the GOTO target at sidereal speed.

+**Depends:** libnova-dev

+Note: I am not quite sure if the sidereal time handling is correct, also depends on Telescope plugin setting (J2000.0 vs Jnow).
+For our initial tests we do not care much.
+Also, there is no calculation of precession/nutation so DE=Dec hard assignment for now.
+These topics will become hot when performing multi-point, accurate alignment in the future.

+# Cookbook
+## Prerequisites
+- attach RoCon to your control computer (EFE use case: RPi) via Ethernet.
+Test you can ping `rocon.local` (when assigned via DHCP & AVAHI), or 192.168.1.34 (RoCon default IP).
+In the following I will refer to RoCon's IP or hostname as `rocon.local`.
+When in doubt, `telnet rocon.local` and it shall respond with `login:`, you may use credentials: rocon/pikron
+- on control PC, build `lxrmount_real` & `lxrmount_fake` using `make`.
+If you wish to enter coordinates via Stellarium, also `make stellio` on control PC.
+- on trajectory generator PC (EFE use case: `krysolet.go.esa.int` -- already prepared by me), put OreKit libs into `/opt/orekit` and `make TrackPV.class`.
+## How to track celestial target entered via Stellarium
+- run `./stellio` on control PC
+- run Stellarium (on control PC itself, or any PC able to connect via TCP/IP to the control PC)
+- Stellarium -> config -> Plugins -> Telescope control
+  - define new "Telescope", give IP address/hostname of control PC (or `localhost` when running Stellarium on control PC), and TCP port 10000
+  - select an object using mouse, then Telescope -> Current object -> Slew -- at this point `stellio` shall confirm RA/Dec / HA/DE in radians to terminal output, and populate `goto.txt` with the sidereal trajectory
+- `./lxrmount_real rocon.local goto.txt` shall do the tracking
+- now you can manually center the object in a telescope or Sun in an antenna according to spectrum analyser noise to perform single-point alignment.
+The alignment is not lost until RoCon is power-cycled.
+It is safe to interrupt or even reboot control PC meanwhile.
+## Satellite tracking
+- search for suitable pass e.g. via Predict or heavens-above.com => note start time (beware of UTC!) and duration
+- if satellite not yet present in `tle.txt`, or TLEs are obsolete, append/update the TLE in `tle.txt` on trajectory generator PC
+- on trajectory generator PC: `./calc.sh sat_id 2023-06-04T21:43:00 600 > tracks/somefile.ab` -- 2023-06-04T21:43:00 is trajectory start **(UTC time!)** and 600 is duration in [s]
+- copy (scp) `tracks/somefile.ab` to the control PC
+- simulated-time run: `./lxrmount_fake rocon.local tracks/somefile.ab`
+- real-time run: `./lxrmount_fake rocon.local tracks/somefile.ab`

 # Authors
 - this pile of scripts and programs: Marek Peca
 - LX RoCon and unerlying PXMC motion control infrastructure: Pavel Pisa